Knowledge is power

 We have learned a lot about spinal cord injury throughout our history and, what we don't know, we find out.
 As an outcome of our many initiatives - from peer support to service delivery to advocacy to research - we increase our bank of relevant and current information.
 For those looking for answers related to spinal cord injury, we have always been a great resource, and always will be.

 We want to make it easy for you to access information about spinal cord injury and have compiled a list of topics that were deemed most relevant by those with lived experience.
-As a charity, we rely on funding to develop and deliver our services, so have created opportunities for sponsorship of some of our web pages within this section.
-We appreciate the support of our corporate partners who have sponsored one or more topic pages.
+Click on icons or titles to read more on each topic.
+Also, see For More Info on this page for links to other important resources.
+As a charity, we rely on funding to develop and deliver our services, so appreciate the support of our corporate partners who have sponsored some topic pages.

 FOR MORE INFO: